There are two portions to your ACR Nuclear Medicine or PET Accreditation Program submission:

 Please contact ACR staff to answer any questions you may have about the process.

 Apply all instructions to every unit being reviewed for accreditation.
 In order to be accredited, a facility must have all units evaluated and approved, and every unit must apply for all modules routinely performed on that unit.
 Clinical and phantom images must be submitted for each unit.
+Please see our article on Units for Emergency Use as needed.
 Keep all documents for your records and keep copies of everything you submit to the ACR for your records.

 The applications for both ACR Nuclear Medicine and PET Accreditation are found online through ACRedit, the ACR’s online accreditation system.
 When your application is processed, the ACR assigns your facility a unique identification number (NMAP# or PETAP#).
 This number appears on all correspondence from the ACR and your online records.
 Please use this number on all submitted materials and to identify your facility when contacting the ACR for assistance.